cloudevents/spec/json-format.md

 Unset attributes MAY be encoded to the JSON value of `null`.
-When decoding attributes and a `null` value is encountered, it MUST be treated as the equivilent of unset or omitted.
+When decoding attributes and a `null` value is encountered, it MUST be treated as the equivalent of unset or omitted.

 Extension specifications MAY define secondary mapping rules for the values of attributes they define, but MUST also include the previously defined primary